FrancescAguilo/FrancescAguilo/README.md

 ### Hi there 👋

 Just testing this feature ^^
+Currently working on my public profile, more things soon.

 <!--
 **FrancescAguilo/FrancescAguilo** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.